Nazism: Position within the political spectrum

+Members of the Nazi Party can be seen seated in the Reichstag in the left foreground, the far-right seats from the speakers point of view.

 The majority of scholars identify Nazism, in both theory and practice, as a form of far-right politics.
 Far-right themes in Nazism include the argument that superior people have a right to dominate, and purge society of supposed inferior elements.
-Adolf Hitler and other proponents denied that Nazism was left or right, and instead portrayed it as syncretic, combining elements from across the political spectrum.
-In Mein Kampf, Hitler attacked both left-wing and right-wing politics in Germany, saying:
+When on trial in February 1924 for his leading role in the Beer Hall Putsch Hitler stated "I have resolved to be the destroyer of Marxism", a statement which he later applied to those opposed to the Nazi Party in 1926, claiming that "[t]hey tried to paralyze the one party that would have been able to give opposition to this Red pest."
+At times, Adolf Hitler and other proponents declared that Nazism was a “party of the right” or “the most right-wing party”, but also sometimes denied that Nazism was left or right, and instead portrayed it as syncretic, combining elements from across the political spectrum.

-Today our left-wing politicians in particular are constantly insisting that their craven-hearted and obsequious foreign policy necessarily results from the disarmament of Germany, whereas the truth is that this is the policy of traitors ...
-But the politicians of the Right deserve exactly the same reproach.
-It was through their miserable cowardice that those ruffians of Jews who came into power in 1918 were able to rob the nation of its arms.

-In a 1922 speech, Hitler stated:
+In a 1921 speech, Hitler stated: